The benefits of a diverse workforce in the UK

-In our blog Why You Don’t Need The Best People we shared with you our guide on how to build better teams and get the best from your people, outlining how diversity is a vital part of this.
+In our blog Why You Don’t Need The Best People, we shared with you our guide on how to build better teams and get the best from your people, outlining how equality, diversity and inclusion (ED&I) is a vital part of this.
 However, this topic requires a special focus and consideration due to its undeniable importance, and the benefits that are born out of having a more diverse organisation.

 When we cultivate a more accepting attitude towards others, we can dismantle stereotypes and barriers, which are detrimental to both the individuals subject to them and the people who are acting upon biases and being discriminatory.